Mona400/Problem-Solving-Training/level-3/README.md

 [[mathematics-2](/level-3/hackerrank/mathematics-2)],
 [[graph-string](/level-3/hackerrank/graph-string)],
 [[dynamic-programming](/level-3/hackerrank/dynamic-programming)],
-each sheet of them divided into (string, number theory, algebra, graph, greedy, mathematics, bit manipulation, and dynamic programming).
+each phase of them divided into (string, number theory, algebra, graph, greedy, mathematics, bit manipulation, and dynamic programming).
 These phases were ordered based on the problem difficulty and grouped by the problem topic.
-Finally, each sheet contains ~125 problems.
+Finally, each phase contains ~125 problems.

 <table>
     <thead>